cbdevnet/midimonster/backends/atem.md

 ##### The `input` subsystem

-This subsystems deals with assigning inputs (as well as internal buses and sources) to sinks throughout the switcher, such as the preview and program buses as well as the keyer inputs.
+This subsystem deals with assigning inputs (as well as internal buses and sources) to sinks throughout the switcher, such as the preview and program buses as well as the keyer inputs.
+This allows the user to select any source onto any of the provided buses and sinks.

 Channel specifications for this subsystem follow the syntax `input.<source>.<destination>`.
-If `<destination>` is omitted, `preview` is assumed.
+If `.<destination>` is omitted, `.preview` is assumed.
 Commands are sent to the device for every incoming event with a normalised value greater than `0.9`.

 `<source>` may be any of the following source specifiers: